cr-imson-co/boto3layer/README.md

 # AWS boto3 - Lambda Layer builder

-Just a small layer builder for an AWS Lambda Layer for AWS boto3, AWS X-Ray SDK, and pytz.
+Just a small layer builder for an AWS Lambda Layer for AWS boto3, AWS X-Ray SDK, pytz, and python-json-logger.

 ## license